LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 `Tahoe-LAFS`_ (the Least-Authority File System) implements a secure, decentralized storage network.
-It is widely regarded as having excellent quality and security, and it is being used by an increasing number of people, but it is currently not available as a precompiled package for Windows or Macintosh users.
+It is widely regarded as having excellent quality and security, and it is being used by an increasing number of people.
+However before this project, it was not available as a precompiled package for Windows or Macintosh users.

 .. _Tahoe-LAFS: https://Tahoe-LAFS.org